Indezine Logo

 Product/Version: PowerPoint 2016 for Windows

-Each PowerPoint presentation contains several slides.
-Let’s compare each slide to a blank canvas or an empty sheet of paper!
+Each PowerPoint presentation contains one or more slides.
+Until you add content including text to them, these slides appear like a blank canvas or an empty sheet of paper!
 You can thereafter add content to the slides in much the same way as you use brushes to create strokes of paint, or a pen to write.
 For example, do you want some text?
 Then you must add a text box.
 Want a picture?
-Just insert a picture and place it anywhere on your slide!
-Wait, this is not really the proper way to work in PowerPoint!
+Just insert a picture and place it anywhere on your slide.
+But wait, because this is not really the best way to work in PowerPoint!

-• Title layout (comprising placeholders to add a Title and Subtitle for a slide),
+• Title layout (comprising placeholders to add a title and a subtitle),

 • Title and Content layout (comprising a slide title and a multi-purpose Content placeholder),

-• Title Only layout (comprising a slide Title placeholder with a blank area),
+• Title Only layout (comprising an entirely blank slide with just one title placeholder),

-• Blank layout (comprising no placeholders at all),
+• Blank layout (comprising an entirely blank slide with no placeholders at all),

 • And several other layouts

-1. Launch PowerPoint and open any existing presentation, or just use the blank, new presentation which is created as soon as you launch PowerPoint.
-Such a blank presentation already includes one slide, as shown in Figure 1.
+1. Launch PowerPoint and open any existing presentation.
+Alternatively, use the blank, new presentation which is created as soon as you launch PowerPoint.
+Such a blank presentation already includes one slide, as shown in Figure 1, below.

 2. Blank presentation with one slide